CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

 **Note**: This will not show you the version mechanism.
 For this, check out the **Version release** section.

+## Code snippets

+Code snippets are all automatically tested in [careamics-example](https://github.com/CAREamics/careamics-examples/tree/main/applications) and are currently manually added to the markdown pages in the guides.

 ## Jupyter notebooks applications

 The pages in the application section are automatically generated from the Jupyter